How to Fix a Corrupted SD Card without Losing Data?

 If your Windows PC doesn't assign a drive letter to your SD card after inserting it, the SD card is not recognized.
 In some cases, your PC may attach a drie letter, but you'll receive a message stating "Please insert the disk into drive A:".
 This means that your PC isn't reading the SD card correctly.

-If your Windows PC is not recognizing the SD card, try assigning a new drive letter with the following steps:
+If your Windows computer is not recognizing the SD card, try assigning a new drive letter with the following steps:

 - Connect the SD card to your PC or card reader.